Humour can catalyse learning

 - In his theory of bisociation, Arthur Koestler argued that the core principle of being creative is the process of forcing seemingly incompatible notions into the same conceptual space.
 What results, he claims, is either something new, or spontaneous laughter.

-- A Nobel-prize winning chemist has cited the art of joke-telling to the way that catalysis works.
+- A Nobel-prize winning chemist has cited the art of joke-telling to how catalysis works.

 Further reading